zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 We will create a model of SVM that can classify a comment as either positive or negative.

 Below is the testing of this model.
-# Experiment 2: Test SVM on More Relaxed Problem
+# Experiment 2: Test SVM on a More Relaxed Problem

 ```python